-- 2116 Land mobile stations - 2117 § 27. two characters (provided that the second is a letter) followed by four digits (other than the digits 0 or 1 in cases where they immediately follow a letter), or - two characters and one or two letters followed by four digits (other than the digits 0 or 1 in cases where they immediately follow a letter). - 2118 Amateur and experimental stations - 2119 § 28.
-(1) one character (see No. 2101.1) and a single digit (other than 0 or 1), followed by a group of not more than three letters, or - two characters and a single digit (other than 0 or 1), followed by a group of not more than three letters. - 2120 (2) However, the prohibition of the use of the digits 0 and 1 does not apply to amateur stations. - 2121 Stations in the space service - \$ 29.
+- one character (see No. 2101.1) and a single digit (other than 0 or 1), followed by a group of not more than three letters, or - two characters and a single digit (other than 0 or 1), followed by a group of not more than three letters. - (2) However, the prohibition of the use of the digits 0 and 1 does not apply to amateur stations. - 2121 Stations in the space service - 2122 § 29.
 When call signs for stations in the space service are employed, it is recommended that they consist of: - two characters followed by two or three digits (other than the digits 0 and 1 in cases where they immediately follow a letter).